-Estate planning is the process of planning for your death or an event that causes your incapacity.
-Estate planning allows you identify your beneficiaries and control who is in charge of your estate.
+Estate planning is important for everyone.
+It is the process of planning for your death or an event that causes your incapacity.
+Planning your estate allows you to identify your beneficiaries and control who is in charge of your estate.
 Recently, music legend Aretha Franklin died without a will.
 While your estate may not be as large as Ms. Franklin’s estate, everyone has an estate.
-Your estate is comprised of everything you own— your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, personal possessions.
+Your estate is comprised of everything you own — your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, personal possessions.

 - Assess your current beneficiary designations on assets that pass outside of your estate as a result of your death: life insurance policies, retirement accounts, etc.

 - Plan for a future incapacity, which would enable an Agent to manage your financial affairs.

 - Include instructions and nominate an individual to make health care decisions for you if you become disabled before you die.

 - Name a guardian for minor children.